 Puget Sound Community School offers a responsive learning environment where students develop a strong sense of self, deeply rooted in community.
 For over 30 years, our independent nonprofit school has brought together a passionate, multidisciplinary staff; engaged students who are trusted in their learning; and a community as dynamic and vibrant as the city of Seattle itself.

 Each day begins and ends with a full-school check-in, grounding our students and staff in shared presence and care.
-From there, students move through a daily schedule they’ve helped create—from the courses offered to the affinity groups formed to the broader community they engage with in meaningful ways.
+From there, students move through a daily schedule they’ve helped create—from the courses offered, to the affinity groups formed, to the broader community and mutual aid they engage with in meaningful ways.

 At lunchtime, students are welcome to enjoy food from home, prepare simple meals in the PSCS kitchen (maintained collectively), or venture into Seattle’s third Chinatown-International District to support local restaurants and grocers.